 Lavender Essential Oil

++ Books!
 Some of these were mentioned throughout the post but here's a full list of the books I've found immensely helpful:

 This website has a plethora of information, tools and techniques to help your baby be in the optimal position for birth, long before birth even happens!
 Here are there recommended daily activities during pregnancy.